 In these challenging and unprecedented times, management is taking all necessary and appropriate action to maximize liquidity as the Company navigates the current landscape.
 These actions include significantly reducing operating expenses and production volume to reflect reduced sales volumes as well as the elimination of all non-essential spending and capital expenditures.
 Further, in an abundance of caution and to maintain ample financial flexibility, the Company drew down the full amount under our line of credit and the Company received loans under the Paycheck Protection Program (the "PPP").
-At May 31, 2020 PPP loans totaled \$1.54 million and are presented on the balance sheet as current maturities of long-term debt, and long-term debt based upon the schedule of repayments and excluding any possible foregiveness of the loans.
-The receipt of funds under the PPP has allowed the Company to temporarily avoid workforce reduction measures amidst a steep decline in revenue and production volume.
+See Note 9 for additional information regarding our debt obligations.
+The receipt of funds under our debt obligations has allowed the Company to temporarily avoid workforce reduction measures amidst a steep decline revenue and production volume.
 While the Company believes it has sufficient liquidity with its current cash position, the Company will continue to monitor and evaluate all financing alternatives as necessary as these unprecedented events evolve.
-For more information, please see Item 1A "Risk Factors-The Novel Coronavirus (COVID-19) Pandemic Has, and May Continue to, Materially and Adversely Affect our Sales, Earnings, Financial Condition and Liquidity" in our Annual Report on Form 10-K as filed on May 29, 2020 with the United States Securities and Exchange Commission.
+For more information, please see Item 1A "Risk Factors-The Novel Coronavirus (COVID-19) Pandemic Has, and May Continue to, Materially and Adversely Affect our Sales, Earnings, Financial Condition and Liquidity" in our Annual Report on Form 10-K as filed on May 29, 2020 with the United States Securities and Exchange Commission